Stromboli – The ancient lighthouse of the Mediterranean

 Stromboli volcano eruptions

-The next evening, I was proverbially screaming out in frustration, as I watched the eruptions on the top from a distance at the observatory on the lower flank of Stromboli.
+The next evening, I was proverbially screaming in frustration, as I watched the eruptions on the top from a distance at the observatory on the lower flank of Stromboli.
 In all its cloud-free glory…

 I would have climbed it again without hesitation if I’d known there was a clear view that night.